gaudah/aishwarya_gaud_assignment/README.md

 # McKinleyrice Assignment
 Prerequisite:

-You must have npm and node installed on your machine to setup this assignment.
+You must have npm,node and mongoDB installed on your machine to setup this assignment.

 How to setup an assignment: